texfaq/texfaq.github.io/FAQ-dropping.md

 installed.
-Unfortunately, [`dropping`](http://ctan.org/pkg/dropping) has an intimate relation to the set of device drivers available in an early version of the LaTeX graphics package, and it cannot be trusted to work with modern offerings such as PDFTeX or DVIpdfm, let alone such modernisms as XeTeX.
+Unfortunately, [`dropping`](http://ctan.org/pkg/dropping) has an intimate relation to the set of device drivers available in an early version of the LaTeX graphics package, and it cannot be trusted to work with modern offerings such as pdfTeX or DVIpdfm, let alone such modernisms as XeTeX.
 As a result, the package is widely deprecated, nowadays.